hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 > using the `-s` flag.
 For example, if our Snakefile is named `MyOtherSnakefile`:
 >
 > ~~~
-> snakemake --cores 1 -s MyOtherSnakefile
+> snakemake -c 1 -s MyOtherSnakefile
 > ~~~
 >{: .language-bash}
 >